Woven Communities: interweaving basketry, memory, and mind

 The project Woven Communities, led by Dr Stephanie Bunn of the Department of Social Anthropology, has expanded awareness of Scottish social history and heritage through a focus on its basket-weaving, while showing how practical craft- and hand-skills, such as basket-making, provide important inputs to cognitive development.

-From 2010, Woven Communities began working with the Scottish Basket-makers Circle, using practical basket-work to enhance understanding about Scottish cultural heritage through the lens of basketry, a key fabric of society in crofting, farming, fishing, transport and industry until the 1960s.
+From 2010, Woven Communities has worked with the Scottish Basket-makers Circle, using practical basket-work to enhance understanding about Scottish cultural heritage through the lens of basketry, a key fabric of society in crofting, farming, fishing, transport and industry until the 1960s.
 Through practical events, the researchers elicited new knowledge about Scottish social history; improved the understanding of museum basketry collections; explored the intangible cultural heritage in these collections and communicated our research to the public.
 By taking the basket, as essential, everyday artefact, as their central research focus, and using its associated hand skills to elicit what these tell us both about human history, sociality and cognition, they developed new research pathways into the links between basketry hand-skills and cognition, including ‘hand-memory’ work for elders living with Dementia; enhancing recovery from brain injury or stroke; and exploring spatial and geometrical learning in mathematical education. both new research data and citizen engagement activities.

 A century ago, there were several thousand traditional Scottish crofters and workshop basket-makers.
 Today, there are very few.
 Researchers and the Scottish Basket-makers Circle worked with these remaining traditional Scottish crofters and workshop basket-makers alongside contemporary basket-makers to reveal connections between collections, including named makers, workshop locations, materials and regional forms.
 Working with contemporary experts, they renewed intangible cultural knowledge in historical and no-longer-made baskets and uncovered the integral role of basketry in Scotland’s deep history.
 They revealed unusual, non-standard basketry materials linked to past cultural influences and regional ecology, including a ‘hair-moss’ basket from Roman occupation at Hadrian’s Wall, Celtic willow coffins from Iona, Uist murran (marram) ciosans (meal measures), and Scandinavian docken and gloy (black oat straw) kishies, caissies and budies from Shetland and Orkney, as well as how the materials for these baskets were gathered and processed.
 It was found that each basket-form and local name evidenced regionally specific ways-of-life and language: from crofting back-creels to fishermen’s quarter-cran herring measures and Lowland tattie sculls.
 Highlights included Western Isles murran horse collars, a WW1 basketry shell-casing transformed into a fish-trap, and a unique St Kilda puffin snare.
 The group’s work has informed at least 10 Scottish museum collections, revealing connections between collections and enhancing understanding of basketry-linked social history across Scotland by providing context of Scottish social history for their collections.